Santiago protests: 1 million people take part in 'the biggest march in Chile' | DW | 25.10.2019

 Hundreds of thousands took to the streets in what is being dubbed "the biggest march in Chile."
 Nationwide protests are swelling despite government concessions and a state of emergency.

-About one million people clogged the streets of the Chilean capital on Friday as the government grapples to contain a week of deadly unrest over economic inequality, according to the city's mayor.
+An estimated one million people clogged the streets of the Chilean capital on Friday as the government grapples to contain a week of deadly unrest over economic inequality.

 Protesters congregated on wide avenues in Santiago as they marched to the capital's central square to join what has been dubbed "the biggest march in Chile" against the government of President Sebastian Pinera.
 Earlier, truck drivers and some public transport workers went went on strike around Santiago.